Quality Inspection Checklists: How to Create Them

 Different types of products are prone to different defects.
 For example, if you’re making wooden furniture, you might be concerned about splinters, and if you’re selling electronics, you might be worried about incorrect voltage.
 Start by thinking about your product’s specific characteristics and what types of defects might occur with it.

-If you need inspiration and have sold the product before, you can reference customer complaints and issues that have come up in the past.
+If you need inspiration and have sold the product before, you can reference customer complaints and return data.
 If you haven’t, you can try looking through customer reviews for competing products.
 You should also consider any issues that you had with your samples during the sampling process.

 Some defects are more severe than others — a wood splinter can cause injury, so it’s more severe than a small scratch or dent.
 Once you have a list of potential defects, you should divide them into three categories: minor, major, and critical defects.
 For more information about defect classification, read this article.